MetinVn/Mockup-landing-page/README.md

 ## Project Overview

-This project is a static mockup landing page designed to showcase a clean, scalable, and maintainable front-end codebase.
-It serves as a template for modern web applications, focusing on best practices and a professional UI.
+This project is a static mockup landing page built with React and TypeScript.
+It focuses on maintainability, reusability, and a clean UI using modern front-end tools and patterns.

 ---